audiophonics/Evo_Sabre_Volumio3/README.md

 * Go to volumio/dev and enable SSH.

 * Use a SSH client on a computer located in the same network to connect to the Evo Sabre.
-* Once loggued into SSH do the following :
+* Once logged into SSH do the following :
 ```
 git clone -b beta_release --single-branch https://github.com/audiophonics/Evo_Sabre_Volumio3.git
 cd Evo_Sabre_Volumio3